PythonshellDebugwindow/circles/src/README.md

 Currently "trying" to make an interpreter on my computer.

 # Implementation and the Circles Standard Scale
-In order to make an interpreter (or compiler) for Circless, I have realized that some sort of standard is in order.
+In order to make an interpreter (or compiler) for Circles, I have realized that some sort of standard is in order.
 This is the Circles Standard Scale (CSS).

 ## The standard
 The standard states that Circles programs must have 20px of non-white margin on all sides.